internetisgone/kms-bot/README.md

 - [pythonanywhere](https://www.pythonanywhere.com/). afaik it has persistent storage but the machine gets restarted quite often

 ### vps self-hosting
-add the bot as a systemd service so it starts automatically on system startup
+(optional) add the bot as a systemd service so it starts automatically on system startup

-create a `kms.service` file at `/etc/systemd/system/`
+create a `kms.service` config file at `/etc/systemd/system/`
 ```
 nano /etc/systemd/system/kms.service
 ```

-the config file should look something like this
+the config should look something like this
 ```
 [Unit]
 Description=kms discord bot